rzgarespo/Ultimate-Godmode-Oscillator/README.md

 The Godmode indicator combines multiple technical analysis values, including the RSI, LSMA, and Bollinger Bands (B-Bands), to provide valuable insights into the strength and momentum of price moves.

 - If the Green line reaches above the 70 level, while the Blue and Red lines are below the 30 level, it suggests an overextended move that may result in a downward correction.
+- If the Blue LSMA remains below the basis (20MA), it is more likely that the body of candles will also remain below the basis (20MA), and vice versa.
+- Downward pressures or upward pressures will persist as long as the White Energy and Green plot remain below or above the level 50.
+- When the Red line approaches the Blue line from above, it can indicate a bearish signal or a downward move, and this continues until the White Energy stops decreasing, and vice versa.
 - Cautionary signals for potential reversals or corrections are indicated by circles with different colors, representing overbought and oversold zones.

 Remember, the Godmode indicator is a valuable tool, but it's essential to consider other factors and conduct thorough analysis when making trading decisions.